Perry Collins: The origins of Russian American Telegraph

 Arriving back in America, he decided on a Pacific network of railroads and steamships as being the means to make his fortune and develop western trade.
 Returning briefly to St Petersburg in 1858, he was warned his scheme was premature.
 Instead and coincident with the failure of the telegraph line across the Atlantic, he proposed an intercontinental telegraph line.
 This line would run through either Canada or the western United States, into British Columbia, the northern British territories, into Russian America (Alaska), over the Bering Strait to Siberia and then along the Amur to Irkutsh and thence Europe.
 Success of such a scheme, Collins anticipated, would deliver all intercontinental communication into the hands of the Americans.

 In 1859, he approached Hiram Sibley, head of the Western Union Telegraph Company and promoter of an intercontinental line across the United States.
 Together, they worked on promoting this overland international line.
 Indeed, they obtained some considerable support.
 As California senator Milton Latham suggested in 1861, through the line "we hold the ball of the earth in our hand, and wind upon it a network of living and thinking wire till the whole is held together and bound with the same wishes, projects and interests."

 The Civil War intervened, but in 1863 Collins returned to Russia to represent the scheme.
 He obtained approval.
 He then met Lord Palmerston in London to discuss the line in British Columbia and the British Northern Territories.
 On his side was Paul Reuter, then head of Reuters news agency.
 Making a reasonable though not entirely perfect deal, he returned to Washington, reissued his book on his Russian journey down the Amur and was now able to take a back seat.
 Sibley recommended to the Western Union board that they buy all of Collins' rights and set up a subsidiary company.
 He received $100,000 and one tenth of the stock in the new Western Union Extension Company.
 The remaining stock was snapped up.
 With US Government support finalized through a bill signed by Abraham Lincoln and the British Columbia colonial assembly ratifying what had been agreed with London earlier, thus began the Russian American Telegraph (known in British Columbia as the Collins Overland Telegraph).

 Later life

-In 1876 Collins moved to New York City, where he took residence in the St. Denis Hotel in Lower Manhattan, where he lived for nearly 25 year.
+In 1876 Collins moved to New York City, where he took residence in the St. Denis Hotel in Lower Manhattan, where he lived for nearly 25 years.
 He left a considerable fortune when he died there on January 18, 1900.
 17 years later his niece bequeathed $550,000 from that estate for a scholarships at New York University.